marinaMiller39636/notes/README.md

 # 2024-02-20
 - Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.
 This quote reminds us that focusing on optimizing code too early can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant issues.
 It's crucial to first write clear, correct, and maintainable code, and then optimize only after profiling and identifying genuine bottlenecks.
 Always consider the trade-offs between code readability, extensibility, and performance.

+# 2024-02-21
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
+Always strive to learn new programming languages and technologies, as this will expand your skill set and make you a more valuable asset to your team or organization.
+Remember to take breaks and maintain a healthy work-life balance, which will lead to increased creativity and overall satisfaction in what you do.